Fact Check: What’s wrong with ProPetro Holding Corp. (PUMP) today

-During the recent trading session for ProPetro Holding Corp.
-(NYSE:PUMP), the company witnessed their stock drop by $-1.56 over a week and tumble down $-0.86 from the price 20 days ago.
-When compared to their established 52-week high of $25.38, the high they recorded in their recent session happens to be higher.
-Their established 52-week high was attained by the company on 04/23/19.
-The recent low of $7.07 stood for a -66.69% since 11/14/19, a data which is good for most investors who are looking to take advantage of the stock’s recent rise.
-A beta of 0 is also allocated to the stock.
-Since the beta is less than one, it implies that the stock is more volatile than the market, a data that traders are keeping close attention to.

-Looking at the current readings for ProPetro Holding Corp., the two-week RSI stands at 38.84.
-This figure suggests that PUMP stock, for now, is neutral, meaning that the shares are stable in terms of price movement.
-The stochastic readings, on the other hand, based on the current PUMP readings is similarly very revealing as it has a stochastic reading of 25.24% at this stage.
+Looking at the current readings for ProPetro Holding Corp., the two-week RSI stands at 29.18.
+This figure suggests that PUMP stock, for now, is overbought, meaning that the shares are not stable in terms of price movement.
+The stochastic readings, on the other hand, based on the current PUMP readings is similarly very revealing as it has a stochastic reading of 10.19% at this stage.
 This figure means that PUMP share price today is being overbought.

 Technical chart claims that ProPetro Holding Corp.
-(PUMP) would settle between $9.14/share to $9.42/share level.
-However, if the stock price goes below the $8.3 mark, then the market for ProPetro Holding Corp. becomes much weaker.
-If that happens, the stock price might even plunge as low as $7.75 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -0.56.
+(PUMP) would settle between $8.4/share to $8.76/share level.
+However, if the stock price goes below the $7.78 mark, then the market for ProPetro Holding Corp. becomes much weaker.
+If that happens, the stock price might even plunge as low as $7.51 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -0.67.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Raymond James raised their recommendation on shares of PUMP from Outperform to Strong Buy in their opinion released on January 06.
 Goldman analysts have lowered their rating of ProPetro Holding Corp.
 (NYSE:PUMP) stock from Buy to Neutral in a separate flash note issued to investors on November 14.
 Analysts at B. Riley FBR are sticking to their Buy stance.
 However, on October 18, they lifted price target for these shares to $17 from $29.